sameehkhan/Instapx/README.md

 ## Background and Overview

-Chillflix is a clone of the video-streaming site, Netflix.
+Instagram is a clone of the video-streaming site, Instagram.
 On this site, users are able to create new accounts and login and watch short clips of popular movies and shows.

 Features cloned from Instagram include:
 * User authentication
-* User feed
+* Feed
 * Profile
 * Post Modals
 * Liking posts
 * Commenting on posts
+* Search bar
+* User follows and followings

 ### Demo